445th Airlift Wing Airmen participate in total-force trauma care training

 |0

-This work, 445th Airlift Wing Airmen participate in total-force trauma care training [Image 13 of 13], by MSgt Patrick O'Reilly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 445th Airlift Wing Airmen participate in total-force trauma care training, by Amanda Dick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT